See Cuba through the lens of Cuban-American history!

 History Tours.
 Trips include all transportation, and we’ve selected excellent casa particulars (the Cuban version of B&B’s) and other 4-star accommodations.
 Travel with us and experience an unparalleled, hassle-free dive into the rich history and culture of Cuba!

-For all of our in-country logistics we have teamed up with Experience Cuba, owned by Joslin Fritz – Long-time traveler and international guide, Joslin began leading people-to-people exchange programs to Cuba in 2012.
+For all of our in-country logistics we have teamed up with Custom Latin Travel, owned by Joslin Fritz – Long-time traveler and international guide, Joslin began leading programs to Cuba in 2012.

 Some Important Dates in Cuban and US History relating to this tour